notmuch/notmuch/doc/man1/notmuch-insert.rst

 database write lock.

 ``75 (EX_TEMPFAIL)``
-    A temporary failure occured; the user is invited to retry.
+    A temporary failure occurred; the user is invited to retry.

 The exit status of the **post-insert** hook does not affect the exit status of the **insert** command.